emerald-dao/beginner-cadence-course/README.md

 ## Ending Remarks

-I am doing this course for the benefit of **YOU**!
 If you have any feedback, please let me know.
 You can message me on Twitter, on Discord, on YouTube, anything.
 I am not smarter than any of you.
 If you have suggestions, I am sure they are great and I'd love to hear them.

 Feel free to reach out to me on any of these platforms: